IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/aws-self-managed.md

 !!! warning
     As stated for the API key, you can choose to download the entitlement key to a file.
 However, when we reference the entitlement key, we mean the 80+ character string that is displayed, not the file.

+## Acquire an OpenShift pull secret

+To install OpenShift you need an OpenShift pull secret which holds your entitlement.

+- Navigate to https://console.redhat.com/openshift/install/pull-secret and download the pull secret into file `/tmp/ocp_pullsecret.json`

 ## Optional: Locate or generate a public SSH Key
 To obtain access to the OpenShift nodes post-installation, you will need to specify the public SSH key of your server; typically this is `~/.ssh/id_rsa.pub`, where `~` is the home directory of your user.
 If you don't have an SSH key-pair yet, you can generate one using the steps documented here: https://docs.openshift.com/container-platform/4.12/installing/installing_aws/installing-aws-customizations.html#ssh-agent-using_installing-aws-customizations.
 Alternatively, deployer can generate SSH key-pair automatically if credential `ocp-ssh-pub-key` is not in the vault.